 * Exceptions to the general rule apply to all plans (Core, Voluntary and 457(b)) if you are over age 70.5, and to the Voluntary Retirement Plan if you are over age 59.5.
 In addition, special rules apply if you are in a formal Phased Retirement arrangement.

 Maximizing Retirement Contributions Pre-retirement

 Employees may want to maximize their contributions to the Voluntary Retirement Plan in the weeks or months leading up to their retirement dates.
-Changes to this plan can be made effective at the beginning of any future pay period by completing a Voluntary Plan Election form and returning it to Human Resources prior to the start of the pay period.
+Changes to this plan can be made effective at the beginning of any future pay period by logging in to Oracle and updating your contribution percentage prior to the start of the pay period.